woosting/linux/contents/syncthing/installation/apt.md

     apt install apt-transport-https && apt update && apt install syncthing
     ```

-4. Start Syncting (as user)
+4. Start Syncting (as user):
     ```shell
     syncthing
     ```

-this will open a GUI that can be used for configuration if a desktop is available)
+    ***Note: If a desktop is available Synthing web-gui is displayed from localhost.
+This GUI that can subsequently be used to configure Syncthing.
+However, when syncthing is started from the CLI without a desktop present, Syncthing will have to be configured by editing its configuration file directly*

 ## References